Something as innocuous as Coca Cola, an iconic American beverage, one of the most consumed products in the world, made a woman die.

 Yes, if you’re not paying attention.

 Josie Huang is a passionate yoga practitioner and wandering bikramite; a curious home chef and experimental baker who thinks of her kitchen like a fun science lab; a fledgling who is carving her career path combining her passions in health, yoga, food and nutrition.
 When she is not practicing yoga, cooking or studying, you can find her reading a good book, talking about health, yoga, food and nutrition to anyone who would listen to her or just want to try her cooking.
-You can find her via her website.
+You can find her via her website, or on Facebook.

 Like elephant Health & Wellness on Facebook.